The role of e-invoicing and shared services at Mondelēz International

 The campaign to roll out e-invoicing across Mondelēz began in earnest.
-To ensure that each business function remained as efficient as possible during the transition to e-invoicing, Sachidananda set up small CoEs (Centres of Excellence).
-Each CoE was responsible for ensuring that new processes were thorough without being cumbersome, driving up efficiency by design.
+To ensure that each business function remained as efficient as possible during this transition, Sachidananda set up small CoEs (Centres of Excellence).
+Each CoE was responsible for ensuring that new processes were thorough without being cumbersome, driving efficiency by design.

 The company initiated the CoE model in February 2017.
 Within two years, the company had standardised all e-invoicing processes, a result that was almost unthinkable for a corporation of Mondelēz’s size at the beginning of the project.
 Sachidananda credits the creation of CoEs with a 50% reduction in SOPs (Standard Operating Procedures).

-But how did Mondelēz utilise their e-invoicing solution provider to take advantage of their dramatic increase in operational efficiency?
+But how did Mondelēz use their e-invoicing solution provider to take advantage of their dramatic increase in operational efficiency?

 Immediate results with e-invoicing solution providers

 After Sachidananda’s team launched a huge internal awareness campaign in Europe, usage of e-invoicing started at an impressive 35% across finance teams.
 Similar successes were repeated in other regions, with American penetration for e-invoice use starting at 50%.